Do you find yourself coughing and sniffling a lot in the colder months? This may be because of the low humidity in the air.

 A Humidifier for Your Entire Home

 Each furnace humidifier in this list delivers a powerful performance.
-They’re sure to fill your home with the moisture that’s much-needed in the dry winter months.
+They’re sure to fill your home with much-needed moisture in the dry winter months.

 Of prime importance, however, is not choosing a model that’s too large for your home.
 This is easy to avoid by checking the areas covered by your HVAC system.
 Measure these spaces and then consult our recommended best furnace humidifiers to narrow down your options.

-The manufacturers gain their products’ USP’s by adding extra bells and whistles.
+The manufacturers gain their products’ unique selling points by adding extra bells and whistles.
 Good options to look for here are automatic sensors and the ability to pre-program the unit for an extended period.